bobbobdude/small-machine-language-interpreter/README.md

 1. Reads the file name containing the program from the command line (via String[] args and the Main class).

-2. Reads the program from the file and translate it into the internal form.
+2. Reads the program from the file and translates it into the internal form.

 3. Prints the program out.